mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

 ## Conclusion

-Compression can really help in reducing the payload and thus speed up the transfer of data.
+Compression can help in reducing the payload and thus speed up the transfer of data.
 However, a default HttpClient does not have this enabled.
-Using the HttpClientFactory you can do this from a central location and reuse the logic.
+Using the HttpClientFactory, you can do this from a central location and reuse the logic.